 Understanding Sofreh Aghd in Persian Weddings

 The Sofreh Aghd is a traditional Persian wedding ceremony that is still alive and loved by guests who get a chance to be invited to a Persian wedding.
-This ceremony is followed in over 95% of Persian weddings regardless how modern the couples are.
+This ceremony is followed in over 95% of Persian weddings regardless of how modern the couples are.
 Sofreh Aghd holds a significant place in Iranian culture.
 It acts as a symbolic representation of blessings, wishes, and prosperity for the newlywed couple.

 If you are not Iranian or have never attended or planned an Iranian wedding ceremony, you may not be familiar with "Sofreh Aghd".
 In Farsi the word "sofreh" means 'spread' and "aghd" means 'ceremony'.
 This ceremonial tradition has been practiced for thousands of years by Iranian families around the world to celebrate their culture and heritage.